-Accidents happen, fids get into things, fall, bounce off walls and fall down the sides of their cages.
-Actually, that's the short list.
+Accidents happen, parrots will get into things, fall, bounce off walls, and fall down the sides of their cages.
+That's the short list.
 An active, playful parrot tends to get into everything and try most all things during a typical day.
-The odds of some birdy getting hurt or a bit banged up are there.
-That being said, the odds of the situation, almost any situation, not leading to panic mode can be raised by having a healthcare system in place.
+The odds of some birdy getting hurt or banged up are there.
+The odds of the situation not leading to panic mode can be raised by having a healthcare system in place.

 After the general background add these:

 - Get a kitchen scale or bird scale that measures weight in grams.
-Weigh your baby every week.
+Weigh your bird every week.
 Write that down.
-Weight and weight changes are a BIG part of diagnoses.
+Weight and weight changes are a big part of diagnoses.

-- Keep notes of food, food intake, water intake.
-Nothing fancy here, maybe take a half hour on the weekend to jot down what they have been eating, or what foods have changed, their water and liquid preferences and how they are doing in amounts.
+- Keep notes on food, food intake, water intake.
+Nothing fancy here, maybe take a half hour on the weekend to jot down what they have been eating, or what foods have changed, their water, and liquid preferences and how they are doing in amounts.

-- Take a photo of your baby twice a year; front and back.
+- Take a photo of your parrot twice a year; front and back.
 Visual clues come in feather formation and coloring.
-And changes can occur slowly and your photo library CAN be helpful!
+And changes can occur slowly, and your photo library will be helpful!

-- Fourth, this one will sound odd, but it is helpful.
-Take photos of your fids poop once a month.
+- Take photos of your bird's poop once a month.
 I know, it sounds a bit obsessive and odd.
 But changes and abnormalities are based on historical baselines.
-Examples over time can help!
+Examples over time help!

 This can be a journal on your computer, print it all out once a year, OR you can save it all online in a private Facebook page.
 No need sharing poop pictures.
-But it's accessible via a web browser by the vet at your discretion.
+Unless you're proud.
+Who am I to judge?
+It's accessible via a web browser by the vet at your discretion.

-If you can, and you haven't as of yet, please consider taking your fid in for a yearly wellness checkup.
-And please consider allowing your Avian Vet to personally groom your fids for those touch stone visits that An Avian Vet appreciates.
+If you can, and you haven't as of yet, please consider taking your bird in for a yearly wellness checkup.
+And consider allowing your Avian Vet to personally groom your parrot for those touch stone visits that An Avian Vet appreciates.
 It helps them do their job even better.
 And if an Avian Vet/Vet is not within your means or location do start your Parrot Wellness Journal!
-It is a priceless book, and will only benefit your parrot's health and future.
+It is a priceless book and will only benefit your parrot's health and future.
 It costs nothing but your time.